Lottotpk/CDRAG/README.md

 ![Information retrieval](https://github.com/Lottotpk/CDRAG/blob/main/fig/Retreive_white.png)

 ## Results
+- The Measure of Information in Nodes and Edges (MINE) dataset contains 105 articles, ~1000 words each, which covers multiple fields: art, science, history, ethics, and psychology.
+- The relevancy of the retrieval in each RAG method will be measured through this dataset.
+Three RAG methods are tested.

 We use the three RAG frameworks for comparison: the traditional RAG, Knowledge Graph Generation ([KGGen](https://github.com/stair-lab/kg-gen)), and our framework CDRAG.
 The results are shown below.
 ![Results](https://github.com/Lottotpk/CDRAG/blob/main/fig/Results.png)
 - The tradition RAG struggles to retrieve the relevant context from multiple documents with only 83.05%, almost 10% lower than KGGen.